 HTC and Google’s Nexus 9 tablet is one of the fastest tablets available under $300, making it a great option for budget-conscious small businesses or solo entrepreneurs seeking an all-in-one business tablet that can also be used as a mobile POS.

 Weighing less than 1 lb (15 ounces to be exact) and featuring a Gorilla Glass 3 screen, the Nexus 9 is both portable and durable.
-The multitasking capabilities of this tablet allow it to be used not only as a mobile POS, but as a full-time business and communication device.
+The multitasking capabilities of this tablet allow you to use it not only as a mobile POS, but as a full-time business and communication device.

-The downside to the Nexus 9 is the lack of an SD expansion slot, limiting it to 16 GB and 32 GB flash memory.
+The downside to the Nexus 9 is the lack of an SD expansion slot.
+Because of that, it’s limited to 16 GB and 32 GB flash memory.
 It requires a separate magnetic stripe reader to accept credit card payments.

 Samsung Galaxy Tab Active – Good for heavy use environments